ibm-cloud-docs/databases-for-mysql/connecting-external.md

 Go|`mysql`|[Link](https://pkg.go.dev/github.com/go-sql-driver/mysql){: .external}
 {: caption="Table 2.
 MySQL drivers" caption-side="top"}

-When connecting to MySQL using PHP, it is necessary to change the auth plugin from `sha256_password` to `mysql_native_password`.
+When connecting to MySQL using PHP, it is necessary to change the auth plug-in from `sha256_password` to `mysql_native_password`.
 {: .note}